-The Steamboat Springs Education Fund is a non profit organization created to manage the proceeds of a half-cent city sales tax that was originally approved by Steamboat voters in 1993 to fund “public k-12 educational purposes.”
+The Steamboat Springs Education Fund (SSEF) is a nonprofit, independent corporation that administers the proceeds of the half-cent sales tax—five cents on a $10 purchase.
+The half-cent city sales tax was originally approved by Steamboat voters in 1993 to fund “public k-12 educational purposes.”
+The tax was extended by voter approval in three subsequent elections.
 In 2009, voters extended the tax and expanded the purpose to share a portion of the proceeds of the tax with other Routt County public schools.

 Grants are awarded to public schools and nonprofits in Routt County through a competitive grant process managed by the Education Fund Grants Commission (Commission) and approved by the EFB.

 Grants must benefit K-12 public education in Routt County and be in line with the Fund’s mission.
-In 2016-2017, direct-to-school grants were approximately 90% of granted funds, Community Grants were approximately 5%, 4% went to Collaborative Grants, and 1% was used to fund administration.
+In 2017-2018, direct-to-school grants were approximately 92% of granted funds, Innovation and Community Grants were approximately 4%, 3% went to Collaborative Grants, and 1% was used to fund administration.

-The EFB hopes to renew the half-cent sales tax by ballot initiative in 2018, becoming effective in 2019.
+The Steamboat Springs Education Fund Board hopes to renew the half-cent sales tax by ballot initiative in 2018, becoming effective in 2019.